Rate Limits

 Specific queries have default complexities regardless of their results.
 For example, querying most objects without limits (i.e., all boards, items, groups, etc.) is calculated as a complexity of 1,000.
 However, specific objects (like updates) have a default complexity of 25.

-When calculating the complexity of nested queries, multiply the complexity level of each query together.
-Note: It is crucial to add limits to each query to prevent exceeding the complexity limit.
+The complexity of nested queries is calculated by multiplying the complexity of the subquery with the number of items returned via the limit param.
+It is crucial to add limits to each query to prevent exceeding the complexity limit.

-Here's an example of a deeply nested query:
+Check out this example of a deeply nested query!

 query {